IsabelArredondo/AirBnB/README.md

     ```json
     {
-      "review": "This was an awesome spot!",
+      "review": "This is a new review!",
-      "stars": 5,
+      "stars": 5
     }
     ```